peerreynders/astro-wc-ssr-demo/README.md

 Leaf components have (potentially) two jobs:
 1. Propagate UI events to the client side app. `TodoList` handles the `click`s on the toggle checkbox or remove button on any one of its todo items.
 It consequently dispatches the necessary event information to the app with the `toggleTodo` and `removeTodo` props.
 Ideally it shouldn't modifiy the UI on it's own accord.
 Even for [“optimistic UI”](https://www.smashingmagazine.com/2016/11/true-lies-of-optimistic-user-interfaces/), the app should be likely handling the “optimistic” part.
 2. Project relevant application events to the UI. `TodoList` renders todos accessible via the `todos` store accessor prop.
-Whenever `todos` propagates any changes `TodoList` updates the list view reactively.
+Whenever `todos` propagates any changes, `TodoList` updates the list view reactively.

 In terms of the JavaScript payload: